nmshd/documentation/_docs_explore/60-runtime.md

 ### Content Library <a href="https://github.com/nmshd/cns-content"><i class="fab fa-fw fa-github"/></a> {#content-library}

-To separate the actual payload of messages from the message structure and envelope, the content library was set up.
+To separate the actual payload of Messages from the Message structure and envelope, the content library was set up.
 It is a repository of interfaces and types which are used as the payload of communication between identities.

 Whereas the transport library implements the foundation of communication between identities and the actual secure tunnel between identities, the content library defines the payload on top of this tunnel.
 You can see it as the definition of a contract between all identities.

 -   Attributes
 -   Claims
--   Message formats like Mails, RequestMails, technical messages
+-   Message formats like Mails, RequestMails, technical Messages
 -   Transactional formats like Requests

 ### Consumption Library <a href="https://github.com/nmshd/cns-consumption"><i class="fab fa-fw fa-github"/></a> {#consumption-library}